DomenicoSacco94/linguistic-repo/README.md

 The sentence translations are cached on your local browser, so you can read in the Metro in peace, without worrying about the internet connection :D.

-FOr longer texts, a pagination mechanism is implemented ;-)
+For longer texts, a pagination mechanism is implemented ;-)

 ![Preview of the linguistic repo](./screenshots/preview_linguistic_repo.png)